 - What are you drawn to?
 Think of colours, textures, words, feelings and moments.

-When answering these questions, I think back to positive remarks people have given me (I’m a great motivator and listener, people want me sitting on their shoulder to motivate them, they like that I “tell it like it is,” they love my classic fashion style).
+When answering these questions, I think back to positive remarks people have given me (I’m a great motivator and listener, people want me to sit on their shoulder to motivate them, they like that I “tell it like it is,” they love my timeless, classic fashion sense).
 Words are also a fantastic way to envision the quality of life you’d like and makes it a bit easier than answering the questions in full sentences.

 You can also explore what music, places, and feelings you’re drawn to.

-Telling yourself that you’re doing it for you, boosts your confidence and creates an environment of self-love.
+Telling yourself that you’re doing it for yourself boosts your confidence and creates an environment of self-love.

 Who do you have to live with the most?
 YOU, right?
 You have to live with yourself 24/7, so why not raise your standards for how you feel in your body, how you spend your money and what thoughts you choose?

 Now, wealth also applies to your earning power too.
-For me, raising my standards is twofold: I’m always learning so that I make myself invaluable to employers, and committing to doing extraordinary work instead of just average.
+For me, raising my standards is twofold: I’m always learning so that I make myself invaluable to clients and commit to doing extraordinary work instead of just average.
 Me and mediocre?
 We don’t co-exist well together, which is why I decided to go out on my own and create my career.
-I was tired of the “average” mentality that dominated in the corporate world.
+I was tired of the “average” mentality that dominated the corporate world.

 Mindset is choosing only the thoughts that facilitate my actions.
 When I raise my standards, I focus on embracing positive affirmations, a positive self-talk track and believing I can do whatever I set my mind to do.
 Sure, it involves a lot of self-discipline, but you know what?
 Self-discipline leads to more confidence, improved finances, and achieving the things you set out to do.

 When times are good, I care.
 I appreciate the beauty of life.
-I prefer to walk through life with confidence and disarm everyone with my natural ability to be charismatic.
+I prefer to walk through life with confidence and disarm everyone with my natural charisma.